-Our company is comprised of three generations of roofers, and we are dedicated to providing quality, residential flat roof repair and replacement services.
+Our roofing company is dedicated to providing quality flat roof repair and replacement service.
 From creating suitable drainage points to properly capping the shelves of your parapet walls, we can provide the comprehensive, reliable solutions to every roofing issue you might be facing.
 For all your flat roofing needs, make Ace Roofing your first call!

-Performing repairs on low-slope and flat systems requires both skill and patience.
+Performing a flat roof repair on low-slope systems requires both skill and patience.
 Unlike conventionally sloped systems, flat systems do not always provide obvious evidence of defects.
 So locating trouble spots in a flat system often calls for the well-trained eyes of an experienced roofing professional.

 - The gradient of the roofing system is not sufficient enough to carry water away.

-- The drainage system has been clogged with debris.
+- The drainage system is clogged with debris.

-- A proper drainage system was never installed when the existing roof was applied.
+- A proper drainage system was not installed when the existing roof was applied.

 Standing water is easily observed by anyone.
-It is the dried up ponds that require a keen eye.
-To spot one, simply take a look at the surface of the rooftop and see if you can locate any rings of dirt or residue.
-These rings of grime are what get left behind when ponding water evaporates.
-Once you have located any areas of water retention, examine them and see if you can find any holes or splits in the membrane.
+It is the dried-up ponds that require a keen eye.
+To spot one, simply take a look at the rooftop's surface and see if you can locate any rings of dirt or residue.
+These rings of grime are what gets left behind when ponding water evaporates.
+Once you have located any areas of water retention, examine them, and see if you can find any holes or splits in the membrane.

-Seam breaks, holes and separations are a major concern when it comes to flat roofing.
+Seam breaks, holes, and separations are a significant concern when it comes to flat roofing.
 Whenever membranes are overlapped, their seams must be sealed to ensure proper performance.
 The number of seams in your roofing system will depend upon the area of the rooftop itself.
-If you have an EPDM system that was applied over a small porch in a single, solid sheet, you will not have this type of worry.
-However, if you have a larger rooftop comprised of multiple sheets and many lengths of seams, an inspection for cracks, holes and lifting will have to be performed over every single inch of seam length.
+If you have an EPDM system applied over a small porch in a single, solid sheet, you will not have this type of worry.
+However, if you have a larger rooftop comprised of multiple sheets and many lengths of seams, an inspection for cracks, holes, and lifting will have to be performed over every single inch of seam length.

 Our team performs residential flat roof replacement projects using quality TPO and EPDM.
 Our brands of choice are Mulehide and GenFlex.
 Each product has a strong reputation for quality and performance.